guereslib/ten-reproducible-research-things/content/04-document.md

 nav_order: 5
 title: 4 - Documentation
 ---
-A key person from your research team has disappeared, could you continue your work? {% include icon.html icon='person-x' color="success" %}
+<div class="p-3 mb-2 bg-light text-dark">Scenario: A key person from your research team has disappeared, could you continue your work? {% include icon.html icon='person-x' color="success" %}</div>

-{% include alert.html text="*'Documentation is a love letter to your future self'* - Dr Damian Conway, Computer Scientist" align="center" color="success" %}

 Throughout your research, you make many choices, from topic to methodology, from techniques to measurements, from data source to storage format.
 The choices you make at one stage will affect the choices you make at the next.